 “I knew you to be a hard man, reaping where you did not sow, and gathering where you scattered no seed, so I was afraid and I hid your talent in the ground.
 Here, [take back] what is yours.”
 (Matthew 25:24-25 ESV)

 The interesting thing about this parable is that the Master never defends Himself.
 He never corrects the lies his servant believed about Him.
 He doesn’t need to.
-The man’s own words condemn him.
+Because the man’s own words condemn him.

 “You knew [this about me]?
 Then you ought to have invested my money with the bankers, and at my coming I should have received what was my own with interest.”
 (Matthew 25:26-27 ESV)